BackupTheBerlios/hjb-svn/trunk/docs/rst/hjb-servlet.rst

 HJB Servlet
 ===========

-HJB Servlet is the access point for HJB requests, and acts as a HTTP gateway server for JMS providers.
+HJB Servlet is the access point for HJB requests - it acts as a HTTP gateway server for JMS providers.

-Its plays several roles:
+It plays several roles:

 * `Command dispatch`_